corsariusart/Base-Ik/README.md

 # Base-Ik

-Base-Ic is a minimalistic Tumblr theme meant for artists.
+Base-Ik is a minimalistic Tumblr theme meant for artists.

 ## Basic concepts